QWERTYghri/Conquest/doc/Dev_Doc.md

 Countries
 ---------
+Discusses starter abilties

+High	= 100,000
+Low	=  10,000
+Med	=  50,000

 ### Pasternak
-Pasternak is a country that would be equivalent to the Soviet Union.
-It defaults to Communism It has a lot of soldiers but have the lowest skill.
+Pasternak is a big country that would be equivalent to the Soviet Union.
+It defaults to Communism It has a lot of soldiers but all default to the lowest skill.

-It has a lot of resources.
+It has a lot of resources:
+	* Phosphate
+	* Iron
+	* Titanium
+	* Oil

 ### Atifa
-A country similiar towards Germany and defaults to Nationalism.
+A medium country similiar towards Germany and defaults to Nationalism.
 It has high military skill but a medium amount of soldiers.

+It has a low amount of resources:
+	* Gold
+	* Copper

+### Oceania
+A big country similiar to the US and defaults to democracy, military skill is medium with a high amount of soldiers

+It has a medium amount of resources:
+	* Gold
+	* Copper
+	* Iron

+### Kubo
+A small country similiar to Japan and defaults to liberalism, military skill is medium with a medium amount of soldiers

+It has a low amount of resources:
+	* Aluminum
+	* Oil

-###
+### Zanton
+A small country similiar to Yugoslavia and defaults to Socialism, it's military skill is low, with medium amount of soldiers

+It has a high amount of resources:
+	* Gold
+	* Copper
+	* Aluminum
+	* Titanium

 Notes
 ------